davidlee88888/hello-world/README.md

 # hello-world
-Hi~ there ! \n
+Hi~ there !
-It is the first time for me to use GitHub \n thanks for your help
+It is the first time for me to use GitHub thanks for your help